weldr/weldr.github.io/_posts/2018-02-15-Experimenting-with-lorax-composer.md

 domifaddr <vm-name>` on the host system.
 Make sure you can ssh into the VM as root, using password or key authentication.

-From inside the ansible-centos7-composer directory On your VM host run the [install-composer.yml](https://github.com/weldr/ansible-centos7-composer/blob/master/install-composer.yml)
+From inside the ansible-centos7-composer directory on your VM host run the [install-composer.yml](https://github.com/weldr/ansible-centos7-composer/blob/master/install-composer.yml)
 playbook: